Private/Alternative Loan Resources

 - Step 5: Complete your loan application 4 weeks before your tuition is due

 Your credit check has an expiration date which must be valid at the time of disbursement.
 It is best not to apply more than 4 months before the start of the semester.

 - Step 6: Choose your repayment option

 Save money by making payments while in school.
-If you cannot make payments while in school, be sure that the lender offers an in-school deferment
+If you cannot make payments while in school, be sure that the lender you select offers an in-school deferment.

 Historic list of lenders

 Students seeking private/alternative loan options can explore a historic list of lenders here.
 The lenders on this list are lenders that Stockton University students have borrowed from within the past three years.